 OK.
 So I couldn’t stand not having any coconut ice cream in the freezer!

-Play around and give this vegan vanilla ice cream recipe a personality of your own.
-This simple raw vegan recipe makes a fantastic base for all kinds of flavours.
+Play around and give this ice cream a personality of your own.
+This basic recipe makes a fantastic base for all kinds of flavours.
 Play around, and let me know what you come up with!
 You can’t really go wrong if you add gradually, and taste as you mix.
 I have used several ice cream makes to make this and it never really gets much harder than the consistency of thick frozen yoghurt.
 So I get it to this stage and then freeze before serving it up.
-Then you get a much harder vegan ice cream that resembles the store bought variety.
+Then you get a much harder ice cream that resembles the store bought variety.
 Having said that -- once you lick the spatula you might decide you can’t wait, and opt for frozen joygurt!

-This raw vanilla ice cream is such a fantastic life saver for those people allergic to dairy and soy.
+This ice cream is such a fantastic life saver for those people allergic to dairy and soy.